• Skip to primary navigation

 When you are ready to make the chicken, remove the pieces from the freezer bag and fry from frozen for about 4 minutes per side until cooked.

-Pin for later
+Save for later

-If you would like to try these crispy fried chicken tenderloins for yourself why not pin the recipe to one of your Pinterest boards so that you can find it again easily.
+If you would like to try these crispy fried chicken tenderloins for yourself why not pin the recipe to one of your Pinterest boards so that you can find it again easily?
 Just click on the image below.

-• Cheesy bacon-wrapped chicken parcels
+Cheesy bacon-wrapped chicken breasts with mustard

-• Easy chicken cordon bleu
+Easy chicken cordon bleu with honey mustard sauce

-• Creamy chicken marsala with mushrooms
+Creamy chicken marsala with mushroom

-The recipe
+📋The recipe

 Fried chicken tenderloins on a plate with mashed potatoes and peas, covered with creamy mustard gravy.